How to promote a podcast

 Someone looking for the best podcasts about farming will search "best farming podcasts."

-If your podcast is called "The Farming Podcast," you're more likely to get found, as opposed to calling your show: "Steve Smith – the modern agrarian."
+If your podcast is called "The Farming Podcast," you're more likely to get found than calling your show "Steve Smith – the modern agrarian."

 Ideally, you'll want to include your target keywords in the title of your show.
-Many podcast apps will only index the names of the podcasts themselves (not the descriptions).
+Many podcast apps will only index the podcasts' names (not the descriptions).

 Optimize your podcast for Google search results